baselshabu-03/baselshabu-03/README.md

-# 👋 Hello World!
+# 👋 Hey There!
-I'm a passionate Web and Mobile Developer with a focus on front-end programming, blending design and logic.
+I'm a passionate Web Developer with a focus on front-end programming, blending design and logic.
 Currently exploring AI, Python, and Deep Learning to create intelligent projects.

 ---